AnderSG4/facial_object_detection_tknika/README.md

 ## Download and prepare dataset
 To prepare the dataset you will need to daownload the dataset from https://humansintheloop.org/resources/datasets/mask-dataset-download/?submissionGuid=ae72ecbe-f80d-48bd-a441-c74ebb8d3a5d and prepare it executing the code in json_to_tfRecord.ipynb

+For that, it is necesary to put the folders annotations and images into a floder named data.